 Turbulence is also painted on Strathmore Plate Illustration Board.
 I used a limited palette of Burnt and Raw Umber, Quinacridone Coral, French Ultramarine Blue and Berlin Blue.
 I painted around whites and lifted some as well

-I will be participating in a Mini Workshop series at View, the arts center at Old Forge, NY, the last 2 weeks of August.
-Date to be announced Sponsored by the Central New York Watercolor Society, I will be one of 8 signature members, each teaching a one day workshop.
-The Adirondacks National Exhibition Of American Watercolors will be on display during the workshops.
-Further information will be available on my Workshop page soon.
+I will be participating in a Mini Workshop series Sponsored by the Central New York Watercolor Society, at View Arts Center at Old Forge, NY, during August.
+I will be one of 7 signature members, each teaching a one day workshop.
+The Adirondacks National Exhibition Of American Watercolors will be on display during the workshops and I have a painting in the exhibit.
+My workshop on August 16th, will focus on painting on smooth surfaces in watercolor.
+Further information is available on my Workshop page.

 NATIONAL JURIED EXHIBITIONS